-When you dig into the statistics, you soon realise that there is a compelling relationship between the increase of skin cancer diagnoses and the mass-marketing of commercial sunscreen that began in the late 1950's.
+When you dig into the statistics, you soon realise that there is a compelling relationship between rising rates of skin cancer diagnoses and the heavy promotion of chemical sunscreen products that began over 40 years ago.

 Skin cancer rates on the rise

-The figures are similar per capita for other developed countries, where people have been force fed, fear-based mass marketing campaigns to sell chemical-based sunscreen for the past 2-3 generations.
+The figures are similar per capita for other developed countries, where people have been inundated with advertisements designed to sell commercial sunscreen over these past four decades.

 What causes skin cancer?

 The cause of skin cancer is not the sun itself.